 The Australian Communications and Media Authority (the ACMA) is Australia's regulator for broadcasting, the internet, radiocommunications and telecommunications.
 It was formed on 1 July 2005 with the merger of the former Australian Communications Authority (ACA) and Australian Broadcasting Authority (ABA).
 The ACMA has offices in Canberra, Melbourne and Sydney and employs around 480 staff.

-The ACMA's day-to-day activities are managed by an executive team comprising the Chair, the Deputy Chair, the full-time member, four General Managers and 11 Executive Managers.
+The ACMA's day-to-day activities are managed by an executive team comprising the Chair, the Deputy Chair, two Part-time Members, four General Managers and nine Executive Managers.

 The General Managers are responsible for four broad areas: